-The Samsung Galaxy S10e delivers a premium experience for less money than you might expect, which is why it's one of the best Android phones out there.
-You get a vivid 5.8-inch OLED display and a powerful Snapdragon 855 processor in compact design that's easy to use with one hand.
+The Samsung Galaxy S10e delivers a premium experience for less money than you might expect, which is why it was one of our picks for the best Android phones out there.
+Of course now, it's been supplanted by newer devices.
+Regardless, you get a vivid 5.8-inch OLED display and a powerful Snapdragon 855 processor in compact design that's easy to use with one hand.

-The Galaxy S10e includes dual rear cameras instead of the triple-lens arrangement found on the pricier models, and lacks an in-display fingerprint sensor.
+The Galaxy S10e includes dual rear cameras instead of the triple-lens arrangement found on the pricier S10 models, and lacks an in-display fingerprint sensor.
 But this is not a 'lite' device by any stretch.
-For the money, the S10e is is a great investment – and ranks on our list of the best phones.
-And that's even with with the Galaxy S20 now on sale.
+For the money, the S10e is still a good phone, even if it is getting a bit long in the tooth.

 Samsung Galaxy S10e: Price and Availability

-Now that the Galaxy S20 series has launched, the Samsung Galaxy S10e starts at $599, and for that you get 128GB of onboard storage and 6GB of RAM.
-Spend an extra $100 and you get double the storage and 8GB of RAM.
+Now that the Galaxy S21 series has launched, the Samsung Galaxy S10e starts at $599 at Verizon, and for that you get 128GB of onboard storage and 6GB of RAM.
 Before the Galaxy S20 lineup came along, Samsung sold the S10e for $749, so that's quite the price drop, and you can save even more with eligible trade-ins at Samsung.
+You also might be able to find it for even cheaper on certain retailers, though stock is limited since the phone is from 2019.

 This is one of the least expensive flagship phones you can get, though Apple offers the iPhone 11 for $699, and OnePlus continues to produce low-cost Android flagships like the $599 OnePlus 7T that compares quite favorably to the Galaxy S10 lineup (check out our OnePlus 7T vs Galaxy S10 comparison for more on that).